jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 !!! note
     You will need to change this bash script to match your own system resources.
 Reach out to your cluster's sys admin with any questions.

-    For example, on the MU Lewis Research Compute Cluster, the default `start_interactive.sh` requests an entire compute node with: `srun --pty -p <partition_name> --time=0-06:00:00 --exclusive --mem=0 -A <account_name> /bin/bash`
+    For example, when running this tutorial on the MU Lewis Research Compute Cluster, the default `start_interactive.sh` requests an entire compute node with: `srun --pty -p <partition_name> --time=0-06:00:00 --exclusive --mem=0 -A <account_name> /bin/bash`

 An interactive session ensures you do not run resource-intensive code on the login node, which could negatively impact other users.
 [You can view a template on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/start_interactive.sh)